 Self-management tips can be found on the National Migraine Centre’s podcast, Heads Up.

-Funding: This study was funded by the NIHR Health Technology Assessment programme.
+Funding: NIHR Health Technology Assessment Commissioned Call.

 Conflicts of Interest: One of the study authors has received funding from several pharmaceutical companies that produce drugs for migraine.
 See paper for full details.